abogoyavlensky/abogoyavlensky.github.io/resources/data/articles/db-schema-for-budget-tracker-with-automigrate.md

 [x] 0001_auto_create_table_account.edn
 ```

-#### Check changes in database
+#### Verify changes in the database

-Let's see actual changes in database.
-Now we have two tables: `account` and `automigrate_migrations`.
-The latter is the technical table to keep statuses of applied migrations.
-It's created by the Automigrate and the name of the table can be changed using configuration of the tool.
+Now, let's examine the actual changes made to the database.
+We should find two tables: `account` and `automigrate_migrations`.
+The latter is a technical table used to track the status of applied migrations.
+Automigrate creates this table automatically, and its name can be customized through the tool's configuration.

 ![DB tables account](/assets/images/articles/7_db_tables_account.png)

-We can see that at the moment only one migration has been applied:
+We can observe that, at this point, only one migration has been applied:

 ![Db migrations account](/assets/images/articles/7_db_migrations_account.png)

-Finally, we can check `account` table in the database:
+Finally, we can inspect the `account` table in the database to confirm the changes:

 ![DB scheme account](/assets/images/articles/7_db_scheme_account.png)

+This step demonstrates the ease with which Automigrate allows for the application of database schema changes, facilitating a smooth development process for our simple application.

-### Add column
+### Add a column

-At some point we realised that would be great also to know an email of the account.
-We can just add this new field to the model:
+At some point, we realized it would be beneficial to include an email address for each account.
+To do this, we simply add the new field to the model:

 ```diff
  {:account [[:id :serial {:primary-key true}]